-Juicy, soft, sweet pears are a fabulously versatile fruit, and the generic "pear" on produce charts doesn't do this fruit justice.
+Juicy, soft, and sweet, pears are a fabulously versatile fruit.
+But once you dip into the world of farmers markets, the variety can be mind-numbing.
 There are many kinds of pears, and an increasing variety of pears are available at everyday grocery stores.
-Once you dip into the world of farmers markets, the variety can be mind-numbing.

-So what to do when you want to add some pear to a salad?
+So what do you do when you want to add some pear to a salad?
 How about if you're making a pear tart or a poached pear?
 Different pears are best for different types of dishes since sometimes you want pears to keep their shape and other times you want pears to fall apart.
-If the recipe isn't specific, you can figure out which pear would work best with this easy guide:

 Pears For Eating Raw

 All ripe pears can be enjoyed raw, either eaten out-of-hand or sliced into salads.
-Here's what you can expect, flavor-wise and texture-wise, from different pears:
+Here's what you can expect, flavor-wise and texture-wise, from the following different pears:

 - Anjous are firm, mild-flavored pears.

-- Bartletts are for when you want a really juicy pear.
-Really juicy.
-Like totally and completely juicy.
+- Bartletts are for when you want a really, really juicy pear.

 - Bosc pears are wonderfully crisp, with a delicate sweet flavor.

 - Asian pears are full-on crunchy and very mild-flavored.